repbaprotonme/repba/README.md

      + Drag: Pan the zoomed-in image.

 1. IPFS and Zip Files
    - To load an IPFS image hierarchy, set the "P" parameter of the URL to the QID (Query ID) associated with the content.
-Follow these steps:
      + https://www.ipfs-view.com?p=your-QID-here.
    - To load a remote zip file, set the "P" parameter to the file location.
      + https://www.ipfs-view.com?p=https://www.example.com/path/to/your/zipfile.zip